aaevan/partleveler/README.md

 ![](ugly_but_functional.png)

 Let me know if this is useful for you.
-I originally figured out this process for ridiculously wasteful wax-support style printers that don't even care if your part is touching the print bed.
+I originally figured out this process for ridiculously wasteful wax-support style printers that don't care if your part is touching the print bed.